summerway/laravel-monolog-config/README.md

 | `mail`    | send a mail report some urgent exception  | `SwfitMailHandler` |
 | `redis`   |  output log to redis  | `RedisHandler` |
 | `redis-filter` |  output log to redis depends level and date |  `FilterHandler` |

+`enable` is the trigger to control channel active or disabled